-- Over the last 10 years, large amount of data duplication takes place across the given data warehouses.
+- Over the last 10 years, a large amount of data duplication takes place across the given data warehouses.

 - IT is under pressure to reduce costs.

-Proposed solution by IT:
+Proposed solution by IT

 The IT warehouse manager is trying to sell the concept of managing the data in a big data lake rather than in data warehouses, because it will make them efficient and improve information delivery, lowering costs in the long run.